Siding Spring Observatory: History

 Las Cumbres Observatory Global Telescope Network operate a 2-metre Ritchey Chretien telescope used for research, citizen science, and education purposes by users across the globe.
-Also, they operate inside the clam style dome 2 x 0.40 cm telescopes, and a further 2 × 1 metre telescopes housed in individual domes outside the building.
-Currently there are over one thousand registered users of the Faulkes Telescopes, who vary from schools and community groups to professional astronomers.
+Also, they operate inside the clam style dome 2 x 0.40 m telescopes, and a further 2 × 1 metre telescopes housed in individual domes outside the building.
+Currently there are over one thousand registered users of the Faulkes Telescope Project, who vary from schools and community groups to professional astronomers.
 A global network of robotic optical telescopes will not only provide continuous sky coverage and the ability to treat the network as a single instrument, but also provide the resources for performing cutting-edge science in collaboration with other organisations.

 ROTSE, Robotic Optical Transient Search Experiment is operated by the University of New South Wales (UNSW), the 0.45 m, 3rd-generation robotic telescope has successfully detected the transient optical emission from several GRB events.
 The wide field of view and the fast response permit measurements inaccessible to more conventional instruments.

 HAT-South is a project to search for transiting extrasolar planets in the Southern Hemisphere.
 It uses a network of wide-field telescopes to monitor hundreds of thousands of bright stars, searching for the characteristic dip in light that occurs when a planet passes in front of its host star.
 Hat – South is made up of 3 sites in the Southern hemisphere with two "TH4" units, making that 8 x 0.2-metre telescopes each at every sites.
 These TH4 units consist of four 0.18 m Takahashi astrographs fitted with Apogee 4k x 4k CCDs.
 Each TH4 unit monitors 64 square degrees of sky at a time, so each site is capable of monitoring 128 square degrees of sky.

-Automated Patrol Telescope (APT) is operated by the University of NSW (UNSW) is a wide-field CCD imaging telescope.
+Automated Patrol Telescope (APT), operated by the University of New South Wales (UNSW), is a wide-field CCD imaging telescope.
 The 0.5 m telescope has a 5-degree field of view and can be operated remotely or in a fully automatic mode.
 The telescope has an optical design that more resembles that of a Schmidt camera, but has a 3-element lens to achieve a wide, corrected field of view.
 The APT was developed by extensively modifying the optical, mechanical and electronic systems of a Baker-Nunn satellite tracking instrument.
 The Baker-Nunn telescope had been located at Woomera in South Australia during the 1960s, and afterward was stationed at Orroral Valley near Canberra.
 The camera was donated by the Smithsonian Institution to UNSW in 1982.

 PROMPT (also known as Skynet) is run by the University of North Carolina.
 The Panchromatic Robotic Optical Monitoring and Polarimetry Telescopes is made up of 4 x 0.41 Ritchey Chretien telescopes is entirely robotic and queue based.
 They are able to have rapid and simultaneous multi-wavelength observations of gamma ray burst afterglows and other transient objects.